Kerry interrupts Rome visit to salvage Mideast peace talks

 Before it releases the prisoners, Israel wants to be assured Abbas won't abandon the U.S.-brokered talks, which resumed last July after a three-year break.
 Having initially set next month as the target date for a peace accord, Kerry is now trying to get the sides to a agree a framework for further negotiations.

+Israel's Army Radio said Washington had offered to free Jonathan Pollard, a U.S. Navy analyst jailed for spying for Israel in the 1980s, if Israel went ahead with the prisoner release - keeping Abbas on the diplomatic track.

+State Department spokeswoman Jen Psaki denied the report, saying: "There are currently no plans to release Jonathan Pollard."

 Kerry began his visit to Amman by meeting Jordan's King Abdullah, another Israeli-Palestinian mediator.
-He also spoke by telephone with Israeli Prime Minister Benjamin Netanyahu during the three-hour flight from Rome, U.S. officials said.

-The two were due to speak again after Kerry dined with Abbas.
+Kerry also spoke by telephone with Israeli Prime Minister Benjamin Netanyahu during the three-hour flight from Rome, U.S. officials said; the two were due to speak against after Kerry dined with Abbas.

-Israel's Army Radio said Washington had offered to free Jonathan Pollard, a former U.S. Navy intelligence analyst who was sentenced to a life term in 1987 in the United States for spying for Israel, if Israel went ahead with the prisoner release, keeping Abbas on the diplomatic track.

-At a briefing in Washington, State Department spokeswoman Marie Harf said, "There are no plans to release Jonathan Pollard at this time."

-But when asked to state unequivocally that Pollard's imprisonment is not part of the current negotiations, Harf sidestepped the question by saying, "Look, I'm not going to get into any specifics confirming or not confirming one way or the other if any topic is on the table in these talks."

-A succession of U.S. presidents have spurned Israeli calls for Pollard's pardon.
-Netanyahu, commenting in December in the aftermath of reports that the United States had spied on Israel's leaders, said at that time that Israel had constantly sought Pollard's release.

 ISRAELI ARABS ON PRISONER ROSTER